 Planting on Nature Strips Guidelines

 Information and permit application for planting on your residential nature strip

 Monash Council and its residents value our green, leafy garden city character.
-Nature strips play an important role in keeping our streets looking attractive while helping our environment by soaking up rain, keeping the air moist and helping to cool the air.
+Nature strips play an important role in keeping our streets looking attractive while helping our environment by soaking up rain, and helping keep the air moist and cool.
 They can also improve local environment through indigenous plantings, providing habitat for local native wildlife and insects.